cstjean/MTKButter.jl/README.md

 [ModelingToolkit](https://github.com/SciML/ModelingToolkit.jl)'s `@mtkmodel`, that enables more flexible component definition / modification.
 The package is experimental and not yet registered.
-Because it reuses ModelingToolkit's implementation, most existing MTK functionalities should already work.
-Please [file an issue](https://github.com/cstjean/MTKButter.jl/issues) if you find a problem.
+Because it reuses ModelingToolkit's implementation, most existing MTK functionalities should work, but please [file an issue](https://github.com/cstjean/MTKButter.jl/issues) if you find a problem.